What could Moses, Shiva, and the Great Leap Forward all have in common?

 Finally, in 1830 – so the story goes – a New Jersey man consumed for a crowd an entire basket of tomatoes to prove they would not cause sudden death, or at the very least, a bout of hard, angry promiscuity.
 Tomatoes were accepted as a respectable food source thereafter.

-Like the former sex-and-death legacy of the tomato, the subjective effects of the cannabis plant – sensual, psychedelic, and sacred – touch on the great nerve centers of human experience and searching.
+Like the former sex-and-death legacy of the tomato, the subjective effects of the cannabis plant and strains like the white castle strain of cannabis – sensual, psychedelic, and sacred – touch on the great nerve centers of human experience and searching.

 It is in this arena of transcendent experience that cannabis historian Chris Bennett has spent more than two decades of his life exploring.
 Here he talks about his theories on the shamanic roots of major world religions, and why cannabis remains in the popular imagination, something of a Wolf Peach.